Ismail020/price-scraper/README.md

 ```

 #### The button in index.php will run the regex, the query and convert the database to json to use it in the chart

-## I included a import.sql and a scraper.sql so you can see how the site works with data in the database